Know Your Knife

 A Takohiki, 蛸引, was originally designed for cutting octopus (Tako) and originates from the Kanto (Tokyo) region.
 Ultimately it is a variation of a Yanagi.
 Recognizable by its squared-off tip, it is typically thinner at the spine and narrower than its Yanagi counterparts.
 This helps slice through dense items such as octopus.

-SAKIMARU TAKOBIKI
+SAKIMARU TAKOHIKI

 SINGLE-BEVEL

-SAKIMARU TAKOBIKI
+SAKIMARU TAKOHIKI

 FUGUHIKI